miorgash/containers/README.md

 ## Other maintenances
 ### Adding VOLUME

-- stop container (removed automatically)
+- Stop container and remove manually
 - `docker run` with new volume explicited by `-v` option
-- setting jupyternotebook (look above)
+- Initialize (Look above)

 ## How to use
 ### notebook